 Get Out! is designed for adults with disability, including those with an intellectual, physical, sensory disability or an acquired brain injury.
-Get Out! is facilitated by professional visual and performing artists, and qualified support workers.
+The program is facilitated by professional visual and performing artists, and qualified support workers.

-Lead artist Katie Lockett, supporting artist Lea Czikowski and On Site Coordinator Adam Teeuwsen work with Get Out! participants to introduce new visual and performing art forms and develop existing skills.
+Lead artist Katie Lockett, supporting artist Lea Czikowski and On-Site Coordinator Adam Teeuwsen work with Get Out! participants to introduce new visual and performing art forms and develop existing skills.
 The program has developed over nine years in response to the direct interests, needs and skills of participants.
 Workshops are exploratory, developmental, skill based, social and fun.
-Recent outcomes include, in 2009 Diane Doesn’t Sleep, an engaging, surreal performance featuring art, stories, music and sculpture, performed at Cube 37, Frankston Arts Centre.
-2011 saw the group present No Drama, a series of small vignettes showcasing individual and group works.
-In 2012 The Happy Stage was presented as a showcase of current works to an intimate audience.
-This year the Get Out! crew are working towards a staged production – yet to be titled, to be presented in October 2014 in partnership with Cube 376, Frankston Arts Centre.

-- Located at Cube 37, Frankston Arts Centre, Corner Davey and Young streets, Frankston
+- Address: Corner Davey and Young streets, Frankston

-- Live with a family member or voluntary carer
+- living with a family member or voluntary carer;

-- Live in the Frankston or Mornington Peninsula local council areas
+- living in the Frankston or Mornington Peninsula local council areas.